isblab/desmosome/scripts/README.md

 Additionally, the main run directory contains some extra files:
 1. `sampcon_fit_to_data.py`: Generates the contact maps, plots for fit to data used in modeling.
-2. `validation_fit_to_data.py`: Same as above for the fit to data not used in modeling.
+2. `validation_fit_to_data.py`: Fit to data for the protein-protein binding and immuno-EM restraints not used in modeling.
+Some of this data maybe trivial to validate.
+3. `new_dpdp.py`, `new_stahley.py`, and `new_sikora_dsc_dsg.py` : Generates fit to the data for validation data that is not trivial to validate: e.g. DP-DP binding, data from new tomograms, and data from super-resolution imaging.
-3. `cuttoff_compute.py`: Generates the table of cutoffs for different thresholds that can be used in creating the contact maps.
+4. `cuttoff_compute.py`: Generates the table of cutoffs for different thresholds that can be used in creating the contact maps.
 See also `utils_helpers_archive/rectangle_overlap.py` to see how the regions of a lower threshold (>0.2 in the paper) are separated from those at a higher threshold (>0.25 in the paper)
-4. `compare_sample_A_B.py`: Compares the Sample A/B Localization Densities using an implementation of cross-correlation as part of statistical tests for sampling exhaustiveness
+5. `compare_sample_A_B.py`: Compares the Sample A/B Localization Densities using an implementation of cross-correlation as part of statistical tests for sampling exhaustiveness
-5. `chimera_density.py`: The Chimera script that can load the densities and apply the visualization thresholds used in the paper. **The same thresholds are used for all the three runs.**.
+6. `chimera_density.py`: The Chimera script that can load the densities and apply the visualization thresholds used in the paper.
-6. `sikora_dsc_dsg.py`: Generates one of the subfigures and computes fit to the data from Sikora et al.
 7. `align_pdb_to_rmf.py`: Aligns and outputs PDBs to the corresponding rigid body locations in a given RMF (eg: cluster center model)

 ----